hichamov/cka-notes/README.md

 * Taints And Tolerations

-Used to specify which container can run on what node, taints are set on nodes, and tolerations are set on pods
+Used to specify which pod can run on what node, taints are set on nodes, and tolerations are set on pods

 ex: taint a node with 'nfs' taint, and add a toleration to nfs pods to tolerate the nfs taint